 - Grab some peanuts,

-- Handful of almonds,
+- A handful of almonds,

 - Pick some dry fruits,